densaiko/Animal_Recongnition_CNN_Deep_Learning/README.md

 In this section, I use ResNet50 model with some customization such as
 - First hidden layer, I use 512 perceptrons, relu activation and kernel_regularizer using `l2`.
 I also use dropout function around 30% during the training
 - Second hidden layer, I use 256 perceptrons, relu activation and kernel_regularizer using `l2`.
 I also use dropout function around 20% during the training

-- The optimizer that I used is SGD
+### Step 8 - Optimization Tecnique
+In this section, I use SGD optimizer to optimize the model

 ### Step 9 - Predictions
 In this section, you will predict the test_data and copy the result into DPHI Deep Learning Bootcamp to check the accuracy